winslosh/test-automation-recruitment-test/README.md

 		      Scenario: Invalid credentials
-				As a user of the registration page of the demo website When I provide an email that has already been used in the system I see an appropriate error message
+				As a user of the registration page of the demo website When I provide an invalid email or password
+				I see an appropriate error message